Advertisements

-Oil Painting Approaches: Light Grounds
+Painting on Light Grounds

 Two very distinct methods come under this heading: the Pre-Raphaelite approach where the white ground acts as a reflective base for jewel-like glazes, and the direct painting approach where paint is applied so as to entirely and opaquely cover the original white ground.